-unit description
+unit desc cription

-personal services & employee benefits
+200 personal services & employee benefits

 300 contractual services

 400 other

 500 other financing uses

 600 non-budgeted

+(a) Devenue estacorias of annuomistions to state aconsise are listed 1

 (c) Revenue categories of appropriations to state agencies are listed below.
 The budgetary comparison statements for state agencies shall be presented in the audit report by the revenue categories shown below and by the expenditure categories that appear in the agency's final approved budget.